 The unemployment rate has dropped from 19.6% to 10.7% between 2016 and 2022.

 Approximately a fifth of workers in Longford reported working from home in some capacity according to the 2022 Census.
 Those employed in the science, research, engineering and technology fields comprised 6.3% of Longford's workforce, a lower proportion than the State (8.16%).

 Longford Town, despite its small size, has a strong and confident indigenous business sector, as well as being home to many international companies.
-Some of the homegrown businesses in Longford town include waste water treatment specialist Butler Manufacturing Services while multi-national companies include world leading medical device manufacturer Abbotts and international food company Green Isle Foods.
+Some of the homegrown businesses in Longford town are micro-brewery St. Mel's Brewing Company and surface and waste water treatment specialist Butler Manufacturing Services while multi-national companies include world leading medical device manufacturer Abbotts and international food company Green Isle Foods.